 Hibbs (1977) introduced the partisan behavior of an incumbent and Alesina (1987, 1988) incorporated rational expectations in the monetary approach of the political business cycle.
 Contrary to the opportunistic behavior, partisan incumbents have clear economic policy preferences or ideologies, such as - left-wing parties may prefer higher employment and output growth even at the cost of tolerating higher inflation, while the right-wing parties might target lower inflation.
 We now model the possibility of partisan behavior of the incumbent, assuming perfect information.
 By this, we imply that the voters know the ideological bent of the incumbent and the actions that she/ he might take.
-In this case, to contain the extent of opportunistic behavior, the relative weight $\delta$ assigned to the deficit, $D(t) - D^$ , is assumed to be close to 1 (in the specific case that we consider, $\delta = 1$ ), as the partisan incumbent assigns almost equal weight to both voting support, M(t), and budgetary deficit, $D(t) - D^$ .
-In addition, the partisan behavior may also be captured by a lower intertemporal elasticity of substitution (as the behavior of a partisan incumbent is more predictable and, thus, less variable over time) implied by a higher value of $\epsilon$ (which may be close to 1).
+In this case, to contain the extent of opportunistic behavior, the relative weight δ assigned to the deficit, $D(t) - D^$, is assumed to be close to 1 (in the specific case that we consider, $\delta = 1$), as the partisan incumbent assigns almost equal weight to both voting support, M(t), and budgetary deficit, $D(t) - D^$.
+In addition, the partisan behavior of a partisan incumbent is more predictable and, thus, less variable over time) implied by a higher value of ε (which may be close to 1).
 To begin with, we discuss some analytical results for the partisan case.